Stieglitz's clouds

 for the photography what photo doesn't exist without concrete subject matter.

-Maybe he tried to ensure photograph could also do abstractive expression
+Maybe he tried to ensure photograph could also make abstractive expression

 like other arts, paintings or music for example.
-Therefore Stieglitz replaced
+So Stieglitz replaced

 the emotion for his mother into cloud's photo without putting any exact

-data, place, date and so on.
-It contained another message of Stieglitz
+data, like place or date.
+It contained another message of Stieglitz that

-taking only portrait of celebrity could not talking about the "Equivalent"
+However, the photographer taking only portrait of celebrity could not talking

-it.
-But it's doubtful his story can get a spot light like the Stieglitz.
+Yes, maybe he can.
+But it's doubtful his story can get a spot light like

 The privileged photographers who could line up both of them side by side

 are not so many.
-This is my jealous to Stieglitz.
+Is this my jealous to Stieglitz?
 Yeah, it could be.

 Meanwhile for abstract expression, now a days we know it's possible to

-describe abstract theme through taking picture of concrete subject like
+describe abstractive theme through taking picture of concrete subject like

 cinema does.
-However it's 1920s for his days.
-If he tried to express the
+However it's in 1920s.
+If he tried to express the "abstraction"

-"abstraction" with same method to painting or music, he must
+with same method to painting or music, he must face to difficulty.

-face to difficulty.
-With such a struggle in the mind, the old matured photographer
+With such a struggle in the mind, the old matured photographer spent most

-spent most of time in his last years for aiming camera at sky.
-That is
+of the time in his last years for aiming camera at sky.
+It is very fact

 Today's piece